marcopennekamp/lore/spec/types.md

 ##### Function Types

 **Function types** describe corresponding function values.
-That is, a function that maps an input value `a : A` to an output value `b : B` has the type `A => B`.
+That is, a function that maps an input value $a : A$ to an output value $b : B$ has the type `A => B`.
 This type constructor is right-associative.

 A **parameter list** is represented as a tuple.
 So for example, if we have a function with three parameters `(a: A, b: B, c: C)` and a returned type `R`, its function type would be `(A, B, C) => R`.
 This is equally possible for the output type, so `R` might be a tuple such as `(D, E, (F, G))`.